Does learning the requisite software make you a designer? Just because you know CSS and HTML, can you really call yourself a web designer?

 Every week we take a look at a new website and analyze the design.
 We’ll point out both the areas that are done well in addition to those that could use some work.
 Finally, we’ll finish by asking you to provide your own feedback.

-Today’s site is the personal website of Sabina Nore.February 26th, 2011 Posted in Critique
+Today’s site is Mogo Style, a site for ordering a personal logo.July 30th, 2011 Posted in Critique